pydio/pydio-doc-admin-guide/3_identity_management/3_securing_user_access/1_ent_multi_fact_auth.md

 To enable this feature, go to `Cells Console >> Application Parameters >> Authentication`.

-_To display the **Authentication** button in the left menu, you have to be in advanced mode. to do so, enable the slider that is located on the top right corrner, as seen on this screenshot_.

-[:image:3_identity_management/securing_user_access/advanced_settings.png]

 [:image:3_identity_management/securing_user_access/multi_auth/enable_multi_auth_plugin.png]

 Now each user has to go on its setting page that is located on the home page top left (the 3 dots).